onsip/sipjs.com/content/guides/server-config/asterisk.md

 bindport=8088 ; Replace this with the port you want to listen on
 ~~~

 Change the IP address and port to the IP address of your server and the port that you would like Asterisk to listen for web socket connections on.

-Next, edit sip.conf.
-Here you will setup two peers, one for the WebRTC client and one for the legacy SIP client.
-The WebRTC peer requires encryption, avpf, and icesupport to all be enabled.
+Next, edit `sip.conf`.
+Here you will set up two peers, one for a WebRTC client and one for a non-WebRTC SIP client.
+The WebRTC peer requires encryption, avpf, and icesupport to be enabled.
 In most cases, directmedia should be disabled.
 Also under the WebRTC client, the transport needs to be listed as 'ws' to allow websocket connections.
 All of these config lines should be under the peer itself; setting these config lines globally might not work.

 ~~~
 ;sip.conf